top of page

 Fans 3

-Baylor Bears fans are what you expect at a college baseball game – the average attendance at Baylor Ballpark is about 2,000, which is respectable for college baseball.
-The university is a 14,000-student undergraduate private school, and this reflects the fan base made up of alumni, students, friends, and player’s family members.
-The fans can get loud at certain points during the game, especially, when Baylor scores or makes a good defensive play on the field.
+Baylor Bears fans are what you would expect at a college baseball game – the average attendance at the stadium is about 1,800, which ranks Baylor in the top 50 for college baseball home attendance.
+The university is a 14,000-student undergraduate private school, and the fan base reflects this, with its makeup of alumni, students, friends, and player family members.
+The fans can get loud at certain points during the game, especially when Baylor scores or makes a good defensive play.

 Access 5

 Baylor Ballpark is one of the most accessible stadiums around, with parking available just outside the entrance.
-The parking is free and is large enough to hold fans for both baseball and softball games being played at the same time.
-The ticket booth is just outside the main entrance, and buying a ticket is quick.
+Parking is free and the lot is large enough to hold fans for both baseball and softball games being played at the same time.
+The ticket booth is just outside the main entrance, and buying a ticket is quick to do.

 There are four entrances into the main grandstand, plus an additional ramp for disabled fans, and all seating has green chairback seats, except for the metal bleachers behind left field.
-There is also a grass berm hill, on the first base side near right field, for blanket or chair seating.
+There is also a grass berm hill, on the first base side near right field, where you can have blanket or chair seating (but bring your own).
 The ballpark does have an awning for protection from the weather, covering the upper portion of the reserved seating, so remember that when choosing whether to sit in the more expensive box seats.

 Return on Investment 5

-Baylor Bears baseball single game tickets could be the best bargain in the Big 12 Conference.
-The closest seats are $20, with these box seats in the first five rows around the dugouts and behind home plate.
-However, a better choice is the reserved seating around the infield for $7, which is the upper portion of the seating area.
-A side note, however – these tickets increase to $20 for the series against Texas and Texas A&M.
+Baylor Bears baseball single game tickets could be the best bargain in the Big 12 Conference – the closest seats are $20, these being the box seats in the first five rows around the dugouts and behind home plate.
+However, a better choice is the reserved seating around the infield for $10, which is the upper portion of the seating area.
+Baylor also offers mid-week game specials on their website.

-The low-cost tickets, free parking, and inexpensive concessions make a day at Baylor Ballpark a highly scored return on investment.
+The low cost tickets, free parking, and inexpensive concessions all make a day at Baylor Ballpark a highly scored return on investment.

 Final Thoughts